 Beziers being the nearest at Golf de Bel Air St Thomas.

-See Golf Saint Thomas on (website hidden) Maps
+See Golf Saint Thomas on (SENSITIVE CONTENTS HIDDEN) Maps

 There are also courses at Cap d'Agde, Lamalou-Les-Bains, Montpelliers Grande Motte and Carcassonne.

 There are convenient Airports at Beziers (30 minutes), Carcassone, Perpignan and Montpellier (60 minutes), Nimes (90 Minutes) Toulouse and Girona (120 minutes) Barcelona (180 minutes).

 Train Stations at Beziers and Narbonne, each about 20 minutes away.

 Travelling by road the Beziers West exit off the A9 AutoRoute is about 15 minutes away.

 There is a local bus service for trips into Beziers.